krazkidd/lineup/README.md

 npm install
 ```

+Google provides emulators of their cloud services for dev builds.
+You do not need a Firebase project to run the emulators.
 To install the Firebase CLI, [follow these instructions](https://www.npmjs.com/package/firebase-tools#installation) or simply run:

 ```bash
 npm install -g firebase-tools
 ```

-To start the Firestore emulator and run the Vite development server:
+Then, to start the emulators and the app in dev mode:

 ```bash
 npm run firebase:emulators